Montara State Beach

 Montara State Beach is a beach located in the coastal region of the U.S. state of California, eight miles north of Half Moon Bay on State Route 1.
+West of Highway 1, it showcases high bluffs and sandy shores.
 It is operated by the California State Department of Parks and Recreation under the San Mateo Coast Sector Office.
-It is one of the cleanest beaches in the state and is known for surfing and fishing.
+It is one of the cleanest beaches in the state and is known for surfing, sunbathing, nature study and fishing.

 Montara State Marine Reserve & Pillar Point State Marine Conservation Area extends offshore from Montara State Beach.

 Facilities and regulations

-There are two beach access points.
-Dogs are allowed on-leash (6 ft. maximum).
+There are two beach access points from the bluffs area.
+One access point is across from Second St while the other is about 1/2 mile north.
+The park hours are 8:00 a.m. to sunset.
+Camping is not permitted.
+Dogs are allowed on-leash (6 ft maximum).
 Fireworks and fires are not permitted.
+Online reservations are not available.

 There are bike, hiking, and horseback trails.
 The Devil's Slide is at the north end of the beach and the trail starts from a beach parking lot.
 A lighthouse operated as a hostel is part of the state park.